Sequential Bayesian Registration for Functional Data: Simulations and real data examples

 \subsection{Simulated example 2}

-Next, we assess the performance of the proposed sequential approach for registration of functional data when one of the target posterior densities is multimodal.
-For this, we simulate seven functions; the first six have two peaks while the seventh has only one.
-As in Simulated Example 1, we apply random phase components, generated as piecewise linear functions with Dirichlet increments at $M_\gamma=5$ equally spaced locations with concentration parameter $\kappa=40$.
-The full data $f_{1:7}$ is shown in Figure \ref{fig:sim2}(a).
-All prior hyperparameters for the Bayesian registration model are the same as those in Simulated Example 1, except for $\alpha_\sigma=40$.

-We initialize Algorithm \ref{algo} using samples from the posterior distribution given $f_{1:3}$, via MCMC-based batch learning.
-We then add functions $f_{4:7}$ to the data, one function at a time, and update the weighted samples sequentially to target the posteriors $\pi(\cdot\mid f_{1:4}),\ldots,\pi(\cdot\mid f_{1:7})$.
-Once all of the functions have been included as part of the data, we expect the template components of most of the particles to have two peaks, since most of the data has this form.
-Since phase is relative with respect to the template, the samples corresponding to the phase component for function $f_7$ should cluster into two distinct groups: ones that register the single peak in function $f_7$ to the left peak of the template and ones that register it to the right peak of the template.
-Thus, we expect the marginal posterior of the phase component for function $f_7$ to be bimodal.
+Next, we assess the performance of the proposed sequential approach for registration of functional data when the target posterior density is multimodal.
+In what follows we reserve the term ``multimodal'' to describe posterior densities rather than the functional observations, some of which will have two peaks.
+We simulate seven functions: the first six have two peaks and a valley and are simulated in the same fashion as Simulated Example 1, but with an additional random scaling (sampled from a uniform distribution on $[0.7,1.4]$) applied to each of $f_{1:6}$.
+The seventh function, $f_7$, is simulated such that it only has one peak.
+We expect the marginal posterior of the template function given $f_{1:7}$ to be unimodal with the mode representing a template that has two peaks, since most of the data has this form.
+However, since phase is relative with respect to the template, the marginal posterior samples of the phase component for function $f_7$ should cluster into two distinct groups: one that registers the single peak in function $f_7$ to the left peak of the template, and one that registers it to the right peak of the template.
+Thus, we expect the marginal posterior of phase for functions $f_{1:6}$ to be unimodal and for function $f_7$ to be bimodal.
+Figures \ref{fig:sim2}(a1) and (a2) show a subset of the simulated two-peak functions, $f_{1:6}$, and the single-peak function, $f_7$, respectively.
+All prior hyperparameters in the model are set to the same values as in Simulated Example 1, except for $\alpha_\sigma=40$.